TheHive-Project/CortexDocs/analyzer_requirements.md

 to Farsight Security's DNSDB service to use the analyzer.

 Provide the URL of the DNSDB API service to the `server` parameter.
 The default (`https://api.dnsdb.info`) should work.
-If not, contact Farsight Security.
+If it doesn't, contact Farsight
+Security.

 Provide your API key as a value to the `key` parameter.